huggingface/transformers/docs/source/en/deepspeed.md

 In GPU-limited environments, ZeRO also enables offloading optimizer memory and computation from the GPU to the CPU to fit and train really large models on a single GPU.
 DeepSpeed is integrated with the Transformers [`Trainer`] class for all ZeRO stages and offloading.
 All you need to do is provide a config file or you can use a provided template.
 For inference, Transformers support ZeRO-3 and offloading since it allows loading huge models.

-This guide will walk you through how to deploy DeepSpeed training, the features you can enable, how to setup the config files for different ZeRO stages, offloading, and using DeepSpeed without the [`Trainer`].
+This guide will walk you through how to deploy DeepSpeed training, the features you can enable, how to setup the config files for different ZeRO stages, offloading, inference, and using DeepSpeed without the [`Trainer`].

 ## Installation